sourcegraph/language-server-protocol/extension-workspace-references.md

     containerName?: string;

     /**
-     * The repository URI that the symbol is defined in, e.g. `github.com/golang/go`
-     * or `bitbucket.org/jespern/django-piston`.
-     */
-    repo?: string;

-    /**
-     * The 'package', 'library', or 'crate' name that the symbol is defined in.
-     * For example, in JS/TS this would be the npm module name.
-In Go, the full
-     * package import path.
-In PHP, the Composer package name. etc.
-     */
-    packageName?: string;

-    /**
      * Whether or not the symbol is defined inside of "vendored" code.
 In Go, for
      * example, this means that an external dependency was copied to a subdirectory
      * named `vendor`.
 The exact definition of vendor depends on the language,